freedomofpress/securedrop-docs/README.rst

 Edit > and select Import Keys from Clipboard.
 You may also use the following command:

+.. todo:: The following key is a testing key, so this command is only a placeholder until the transition to a live key.
+DO NOT upload this key to keyservers.

     gpg --keyserver keys.gnupg.net --recv-keys
     5F7B9C54E9B27164909EDA6693359153A3BD4560